Shigella

 • toxins (or "poisons") in the blood (toxemia)

 If you have serious symptoms, you should see your doctor.
-In most cases it takes no more than 7 days to get better, but sometimes it takes longer.

 People with diarrhea usually recover completely, although it may be several months before their bowel habits are entirely normal.

-can cause a form of arthritis that can last months or years in a few people.
+Shigella flexneri can cause a form of arthritis that can last months or years in a few people.

+Persons with mild infection usually recover quickly without antibiotic treatment.
 If you have diarrhea, drink lots of fluids to avoid dehydration.
-See your family doctor or local health authority.
-Call a doctor if you experience:
+If you need advice, call 811 or your primary care provider if you experience:

 • fever